jwsf/SmartThings/devicetypes/tguerena/README.md

 # SmartThings

 URI Switch
-Attached to a Virtual Switch, this kicks off a URL (External and/or Internal) when an On/Off command is sent
+Attached to a Virtual Switch, this kicks off an external URL when an On/Off command is sent

 External calls triggered with On and Off commands
 -------------------------------------------------